freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/stock-price-checker.md

 };
 ```

-You can send a `GET` request to `/api/stock-prices` with the query parameter `stock` representing a NASDAQ stock ticker.
-Returned will be an object with the property `stockData`.
+You can send a `GET` request to `/api/stock-prices`, passing a NASDAQ stock symbol to a `stock` query parameter.
+The returned object will contain a property named `stockData`.

 ```js
 async (getUserInput) => {